Papa (2024 film): Plot

 Before the murders, Yin asks Nin to stop running their restaurant 24/7, but he refuses.
-One day, Grace brings home a stray cat, naming it Carnation, and insists on keeping it despite Ming's objections about limiting the animal's freedom.
-However, Grace soon loses interest in Carnation, and their busy parents leave Ming to take care of it.
+One day, Grace brings home a stray cat, naming it Carnation, and insists on keeping it despite Ming's objections toward limiting the animal's freedom.
+However, Grace soon loses interest in Carnation, and their busy parents leave Ming to take care for it.
 Carnation goes missing once, and Ming, worried, carefully rescues it after finding it on the edge of the corridor window.
-During summer, Ming works at Nin's restaurant, and he clashes with Nin when he refuses to use the packing method his father's staff taught him and results in a mess.
+During summer, Ming works at Nin's restaurant clashing with Nin when he refuses to use the packing method his father's staff taught him and causes a mess.
 Ming asks Nin to buy him a new phone with photography functions, but Nin refuses, claiming multifunctional phones are prone to malfunction.
-Instead, he buys a camera, which Ming insists he doesn't want.
+Instead, he buys a camera, which Ming insists he does not want.
 Using his summer job salary, Ming buys the phone himself.
-During a family trip to Hainan, his mother discovers the phone and gives him back the money he spent on it, but only waits until Nin is asleep, as she does not object to Ming's purchase but avoids to go against her husband, leaving Ming puzzled as to why she won't just discuss it with Nin.
+During a family trip to Hainan, his mother discovers the phone and gives him back the money he spent on it, but only waits until Nin is asleep, as she does not object to Ming's purchase but avoids to go against her husband, leaving Ming puzzled as to why she will not just discuss it with Nin.

-In 2013, Ming has been locked in the psychiatric hospital for four years, but his request for early release is denied, even though Nin expresses his willingness to care for Ming full-time now that he is retired and wishes to reunite with his son.
+By 2013, Ming has been locked in the psychiatric hospital for four years.
+His request for early release is denied, even though Nin wishes to reunite with his son and expresses his willingness to care for Ming full-time now that he is retired.
 Realizing he may not be released anytime soon, Ming writes a letter to Nin, apologising for his actions and asking his father to visit him on his 18th birthday, which Nin does but refuses to discuss the murders during their reunion.
 Years later, when Ming is finally released, he is already an adult.
 He returns to his old home and has lunch with his father, with the film ending as Ming looks at their family photo.